diridari/CPP-Argument-Parser/README.md

 Easy to use C++ argument parsing library.
 It intends to be easy to use and gain a good user experience by generating help messages, bash auto completion and by providing a simple to use api.
-For each argument it is possible to register an callback function or an lambda expressions, which gets invoked in case of that the corresponding argument gets parsed to your application.
+For each argument it is possible to register a callback function or a lambda expressions, which gets invoked in case of that the corresponding argument gets parsed to your application.

 ## Features